WPChill/imageseo-wordpress/readme.txt

 - Bugfix: Consideration of images that have never had an alt (=empty) in media library filters

 = 1.0.18 (12-01-2019) =
-- New : You can register an account directly in the plugin
+- New: You can register an account directly in the plugin
-- Improved : Improvement of the overview
+- Improved: Improvement of the overview

 = 1.0.17 (11-17-2019) =
 - New: You can filter your library according to the filling of your alternative texts